spacehare/quake-maps/maps/qbj3_rabbit/readme/qbj3_rabbit.md

 - [textures by makkon](https://www.slipseer.com/index.php?resources/makkon-textures.28)
 - !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! sky from bumbadida converted using imagemagick

+## Thank you for design feedback

+- makkon
+- avix
+- stickflip

 ## Thank you for playtesting

 - alexUnder (no surname, just Alex like Moses)